-If you’ve just installed solar panels to your home, or you’re thinking about it, one question that puzzles most people is whether solar panels can store energy.
+If you’ve just installed solar panels in your home, or you’re thinking about it, one question that puzzles most people is whether solar panels can store energy.

 The answer is No. Solar panels can’t store the energy they produce for later use.
 To store solar energy, you’ll have to make use of solar batteries or feed-in-tariffs.

 Solar panels only absorb sunlight and convert it into Direct current (DC) electricity.
 The current then goes through the inverter, where it’s converted to an Alternating current (AC) for use in the house.

 As mentioned above, even though solar panels don’t work at night, you can still use solar energy at night in your home.
 Most homeowners take advantage of the excess electricity generated during the day to establish a 24-hour power supply.